realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 If it transforms, it pays cost.

-If it does not explode into infinity, a clamp exists.
+If it does not explode into infinity, bounded dynamics are operating.

-Finding the clamp is the work of tracing.
+Tracing means identifying those bounds without inventing them.

 ---